Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 As mentioned before, a compiler may use $\killDataFlow$ instructions in loops to avoid slow data-flow analysis convergence.
 In the general case, a loop body may be evaluated zero or more times, which, combined with $\killDataFlow$ instructions, causes the smart cast sources from the loop body to *not* propagate to the containing scope.
 However, some loops, for which we can have static guarantees about how their body is evaluated, may be handled differently.
-For the following loop configurations, we consider their bodies to be evaluated *one or more* times.
+For the following loop configurations, we consider their bodies to be definitely evaluated *one or more* times.

 * `while (true) { ... }`
 * `do { ... } while (condition)`